ESAOpenSR/Segmentation-Models-Benchmark/README.md

 These models are customizable via YAML configurations and are compatible with LR, HR, and SR imagery workflows.
 Important settings when changing models:
 - Set number of bands in both model and data section
-- Set appropriate loss, define wether sigmoid needs to be applied
+- Set appropriate loss: FTL with parameters, BCE, combined losses

 ## Usage
 To train a segmentation model:
 1. **Update Configuration**: Modify the configuration files in the configs/ directory to set your training parameters.
 Things to consider:
-- Model Selection: Currently implemented are DeepLabV3, UNet and UNet++
+- Model Selection
 - Training parameters: Optimizers, Schedulers, LRs etc
 - Set the LR-SR-HR paramter
 - if using dataloaders from this project, make sure to change the data information like path and interpolation setttings